DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 To help obfuscate the home server, deployments can use Encrypted Server Name Indication (ESNI) {{?I-D.ietf-tls-esni}}.
 That will require the MASQUE server sending the cleartext SNI to the home server.

+# Operation over HTTP/2

+MASQUE implementations using HTTP/3 MUST support the fallback to HTTP/2 to avoid incentivizing censors to block HTTP/3 or QUIC.
+When running over HTTP/2, MASQUE uses the Extended CONNECT method to negotiate the use of datagrams over an HTTP/2 stream {{!I-D.kinnear-httpbis-http2-transport}}.

 # Security Considerations